EmaRCB/FastPass/Documentación/Evidence of the use of the MVC architecture.md

-- M are all the classes created in the packages classes and classsAssisted
+- M are all the classes created in the packages clases and clasesAsistidas
 - V is the interface of the Discord text channel.
 - C is the main code 'main'.
 In particular it would be the client event on_message.
 It is with this event that you control what is displayed and organizes the necessary steps for the classes (the model) to obtain the necessary data.